 The Fender Stratocaster, from its inception back in 1954, has become one of the most loved and imitated guitar designs.

-Today, they’re the most widely used guitar by both professionals and amateurs alike.
+Today, they’re one of the most widely used guitars by both professionals and amateurs alike.

 On the professional side of things, there has been enough Stratocaster love to land us a whole slew of signature models.

 Kenny Wayne Shepherd (second version)

 Stevie Ray Vaughan

 Each model has been designed with the inspiration (if not the actual direction) of the given artist.